-The choice of best places to stay in Madrid largely depends on what you would like to achieve out of the weekend.
-As a first-time traveler to Madrid, we recommend Centro!
+The choice of the best accommodation in Madrid largely depends on what you would like to achieve out of the weekend and where you want to stay.
+As a first-time traveler to Madrid, we recommend staying in an area like Centro!
 If you are after the nightlife, then Chueca is your spot, and if you’re looking for the best area for families, then Paseo del Prado is for you!

 Our Favorite Hostel – Room007 Chueca

 - Room007 Chueca is a vibrant urban hostel, centrally located in downtown Madrid

 - Guests are offered a breakfast service, a bar-restaurant for lunch and dinner and discounted food options

 - The staff organize daily pub crawls, walking tours and tapas tours for a small fee

 Room007 Chueca is a great place to meet new people.
 Not just as you share the comfortable living space with global citizens, but as the staff goes above-and-beyond to offer fun activities that serve as a social guide to Madrid!